Geoffrey Wellum: After the war

-After the war, Wellum stayed with the RAF, serving first as a staff officer in the Second Tactical Air Force in West Germany, where he flew jet aircraft such as the Gloster Meteor, the de Havilland Vampire and the English Electric Canberra.
+After the war, Wellum stayed with the RAF, achieving Squadron Leader rank.

+He served first as a staff officer in the Second Tactical Air Force in West Germany, where he flew jet aircraft such as the Gloster Meteor, the de Havilland Vampire and the English Electric Canberra.

 He was also stationed at RAF Gaydon, and in East Anglia.
 This was followed by a four-year tour with 192 Squadron.

 The family settled in Epping, Essex.

 Wellum left the Royal Air Force in 1960 and took over the family haulage business.
 Later he became a commodities broker.

 Personal life

+His birth was registered in West Ham, London, in Q3 1921, the only child of Percy H Wellum and Edith J Freeman, who were married in Windsor Q4 1918.
+In Q3 1943 in Westminster Wellum married Dorothy G C Neil, born Q4 1922 in Romford.
+They had two daughters and a son.

 He and his wife were divorced in 1975.

 Retirement

+He retired from the RAF in 1961 to take up a position with a firm of commodity brokers in the City of London until his retirement to Cornwall where he still lived when ‘First Light’ was published in 2002.

 In the mid-1980s, with the family business in liquidation and his divorce pending, Wellum retired, as he had promised himself in his youth, to The Lizard peninsula, Cornwall, settling in Mullion.
 He joined the local choir, and became deputy harbourmaster.

 To prove to himself that he had actually done something with his life, Wellum took his wartime notebooks and wrote a longhand memoir of his time as a Spitfire pilot, that he never intended for publication.
 He was a member of the Royal Air Force Club.
 He was awarded the Freedom of the City of London.